stevereel/traffic-for-affiliates/traffic-sources.md

 ---

-## 🔄 How to Combine with LeadLeap
+## 🔄 How to Combine with LeadsLeap
 1. Use free credits to test different offers
-2. Drive traffic from these sources to your LeadLeap capture page
+2. Drive traffic from these sources to your LeadsLeap capture page
 3. Reinforce with email follow-ups

 ---

 ## 📌 Pro Tips
-- **Track links** with Bit.ly to see what works
+- **Track links** with LeadsLeap free tracking to see what works
 - **Double down** on 2-3 methods that convert
 - **Contribute edits** to this list via Pull Requests